 There were about 20 of us in my course, bringing with us a myriad of issues: anger management, insomnia, anxiety, depression.
 We learned a few meditation exercises and committed to daily meditation practice.
 We discussed our problems and worked on accepting them without judgement.

 The initial effects were small but immediate.
-However, the longterm benefits were even greater, particularly in regards to letting go of my attachment to particular outcomes.
-It is something that I am drawing from on a daily basis in my writing, and particularly now during the COVID-19 crisis.
+However, the long-term benefits were huge, particularly in regards to letting go of my attachment to particular outcomes.
+It is something that I draw from on a daily basis in my writing.